These are challenging times.

 However, it’s not all bad news.
 Some industries benefit from economic recessions.

-So whether you’re an entrepreneur, investor, or employee, it’s a good idea to keep these particular industries in mind.
+So whether you’re an entrepreneur, investor, digital nomad, or employee, it’s a good idea to keep these particular industries in mind.
 That way, you can identify opportunities to increase your income during the downturn.

-Here are nine industries that are likely to benefit or remain largely unaffected during an economic recession.
+Here are ten industries that are likely to benefit or remain largely unaffected during an economic recession.

 1. Grocery Stores